cpfeu/ML_from_Scratch/README.md

 Implementation of a shallow one layer neural network trained on the Iris flower dataset.
-The implementation uses stochastic gradient descent with mini-batches and momentum to minimize the softmax cross-entropy loss with L2 wight decay regularization.
+The implementation uses stochastic gradient descent with mini-batches and momentum to minimize the softmax cross-entropy loss with L2 weight decay regularization.
 After training, the linear decision boundaries are plotted.

 ## Regression